Abington School Board apologizes for 'misjudgment' in high school renaming

 "A million dollars takes a solid base plan to a terrific extensive plan for taking a building from 1956 and making it state of the art," said Superintendent Amy Sichel.

-Some argue a public school should not be named after a major donor, but tonight there was also support for the multi-million dollar gift.
+Some argue a public school should not be named after a major donor, but at the meeting, there was also support for the multi-million dollar gift.

 "It was a generous donation," said Abington senior Josh Harkins.
 "I'm grateful we have these funds that are going to the school."

 Some also criticized a foundation created to oversee the donation.
+The school board said the foundation was created for tax purposes.

-The school board said the foundation was created for tax purposes those chosen for the board were picked because they are prepared to responsibly handle a donation of that size.
+A vote on the new plans will come at the next school board meeting.

 ------